nodejs/evangelism/weekly-updates/weekly-update.2015-09-11.md

 ### Node.js Foundation Combines Node.js and io.js Into Single Codebase in New Release

 Node.js Foundation posts an entry about Node.js new release and introduction of Node Foundation.
-[The detail is here](https://nodejs.org/en/blog/announcements/foundation-v4-announce/)
+[The details are here](https://nodejs.org/en/blog/announcements/foundation-v4-announce/)

 ### Node.js Interactive